 Many hypothyroid patients do not feel well on Levothyroxine and continue to experience the symptoms of underactive thyroid.
 Why?
 Levothyroxine contains only T4 which has to convert to T3 inside the body to be effective.
 As mentioned above, the conversion of T4 to T3 is interrupted by Hashimoto’s thyroiditis, stress, obesity, aging, diabetes, nutritional issues, beta-blockers and steroids.
 That’s why many patients do not have optimal levels of T3 in their body and continue to suffer from hypothyroidism.

-Beyond Nature Throid, WP Thyroid or NP Thyroid
+Beyond Nature Throid, Armour Thyroid, WP Thyroid or NP Thyroid

 Treating hypothyroidism is not just replacing T4 and T3.
 The comprehensive treatment of hypothyroidism should go beyond medication.
-My treatment approach consists of 5-steps: Stress management, proper Nutrition, proper Exercise, appropriate Vitamins, in addition to the correct Medication, the SNEVM.
+My treatment approach consists of 5-steps: Stress management, proper Nutrition, proper Exercise, appropriate Vitamins, in addition to the correct Medication.

 Please refer to my book, “Hypothyroidism And Hashimoto’s Thyroiditis” for more details.